 Van Cliburn gold medalist Olga Kern returns to Toledo with “Rach 3,” one of the repertoire’s most beloved and daunting works!
 Experience the music of Grammy Award-winning composer Jennifer Higdon.
 Her Concerto for Orchestra is full of color and persuasive energy.
 Not to be missed!

-Olga Kern’s appearance is made possible through a generous gift from John and Barbara Burson.
+Olga Kern’s appearance is made possible through a generous gift from John H. and Barbara Burson.

 Please contact the Box Office at 419.246.8000 for information on child/student ticket pricing.